 Find all the dates and times for this journey

-2 h 16 m
+2 h 21 m

-2 h 26 m
+2 h 33 m

 Trains per day

-Of the 8 trains that leave Madrid for Alicante every day 8 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 12 trains that leave Madrid for Alicante every day 12 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||223 miles (360 km)|

 |Average train duration||2 h 36 min|

-|Average train ticket price||$62 (€49)|
+|Average train ticket price||$61 (€55)|

-|Train companies||Renfe AVE or Renfe|
+|Train providers||Renfe ALVIA, Renfe AVE or Renfe|

-Trains from Madrid to Alicante cover the 223 miles (360 km) long trip taking on average 2 h 23 min with our travel partners like Renfe AVE or Renfe.
-There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $42 (€33), but the average price of train tickets is $62 (€49).
+Trains from Madrid to Alicante cover the 223 miles (360 km) long journey taking on average 2 h 36 min with our travel partners like Renfe ALVIA, Renfe AVE or Renfe.
+Normally, there are 2 trains operating per day, including direct services available.
+While the average ticket price for this route costs around $61 (€55), you can find the cheapest train ticket for as low as $46 (€42).
 Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Alicante-Terminal.

-Renfe offers excellent train services within Spain and neighboring France and Portugal, including a journey between Madrid and Alicante.
-As an official travel partner of Renfe, Omio quickly and easily shows you Renfe train schedules and ticket types so you can find the cheapest, fastest or earliest Madrid to Alicante train.
-The distance from Madrid to Alicante with Renfe is around 223 miles (360 km) and prices for this route are as low as $73 (€58).
+AVE offers excellent high-speed train services in Spain, including the route from Madrid to Alicante.
+Omio, as an official Renfe AVE partner, shows you AVE train schedules so you can choose the fastest and cheapest Madrid to Alicante train ticket.
+The distance from Madrid to Alicante on AVE is approximately 223 miles (360 km) and prices start as low as $45 (€42) on Omio.